 I am currently in my second year at the Faculty of Veterinary Medicine, part of the University of Lisbon.
 I have been enrolled in the YRE programme for 5 years so far, and I have taken part in two national missions in Portugal and three abroad.
 In November 2017, I was selected to represent YRE at COP23.

 I'm a Basque girl living in Portugal since 2012.
 I studied environmental sciences at the University of the Basque Country, and Master degree in Ecology and Territory at the University of Porto.
 I did an investigation with plants in the herbarium of Vila Real and worked in a company of environmental impact assessment.
 Recently concerned about waste issues, I'm very interested in the Zero Waste movement.
-This will be my first experience with YRE.
+The YRE Youth Forum in 2018 was my first experience with YRE.

 I decided to be a journalist because I think that social media has the greatest impact on people.
 So, I could use my voice to make good changes.
 Those changes also include bigger ecological awareness and implementing sustainable development in my country.
 Right now, I am writing for one of Serbias newspapers and my goal so far is to introduce and expand the importance of environmental and ecological state in our country.

-This will be my 4th time joining a YRE workshop.
 When I started with the articles and photos for YRE, I was only 15 and it helped me discover what I like to do and what I am good at.
 Now, photography and writing are not only my passions: I work using them.
 YRE has been an opportunity to see myself in another way and this brought me more confidence and helped me to be more open.
-Getting to know new people, with the same passions and hobbies, sharing ideas and beliefs, accepting point of view and getting constructive feedback are only some of the things that this workshop can bring to me.
-Also, I am so enthusiastic about visiting Lisbon!

 I am an open minded young individual, constantly looking for opportunities to make a positive change - YRE has been one of those opportunities.
 I have been making videos about environmental issues since 2012 and have participated in YRE workshop in Cascais, Portugal 2014.